 Regular exercise may also improve oxygen saturation levels.
 A recent study conducted on rats found that regular exercise actually reduced the negative effects of hypoxemia.
 If you’re new to exercise, read our lung exercise blog post for some great tips on how to get started.
 Exercising is one of the best things that you can do for your lung health.
 Just remember to talk with your doctor before starting or changing your exercise routine.

 Healthy eating also plays an important role in blood oxygen saturation.
 Eating meat and fish ensure that you have enough iron, as low iron levels are a common cause of low oxygen saturation.
 If your iron levels are low, try incorporating foods such as canned tuna, beef or chicken into your diet.

 If you’re a vegetarian or prefer to not eat a lot of meat, you can still get iron from plant sources.
 Kidney beans, lentils, tofu, cashew nuts and baked potatoes are great sources of iron.
 While these foods contain iron, it’s a different type of iron than you will find in meat products.
 Because of this, taking supplements like vitamin C or eating citrus fruits and iron-rich vegetables will help your body boost iron absorption.

 Supplemental oxygen could have the most significant direct impact and is prescribed by your primary care doctor or pulmonologist.
 Some people require supplemental oxygen 24 hours a day, whereas others use supplemental oxygen only as needed.
 Your doctor will be able to best direct you on flow settings and frequency of use.

-Some Lung Institute patients have experienced an improvement in blood oxygen saturation after receiving stem cell therapy.
+Some Lung Institute patients have experienced an improvement in blood oxygen saturation after receiving cellular therapy.
 If you’re interested in learning more or would like to know if you’re a candidate for treatment, contact us today.